010: Landau, Luckman and Lake (and Jasmine Falls)

 Writer/Penciler: Alan Davis; Inker: Mark Farmer

 During an X-Men mission, Wolverine comes across an acquaintance from his past, Adam Destine, a British immortal.
 As Adam states, “Logan, I thought you were dead.
 Chen Yu’s bomb devastated the entire mountain fortress.”
-It is possible that Black Crane, Gomurr, Adam Destine and Logan were all involved in events with Chen Yu at this point.
+It is possible that Gomurr, Adam Destine, Logan and others were all involved in events with Chen Yu circa 1949.

 Deadpool #27 (Apr 1999)